EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 └── nested_integrons.txt
 ```

+The main MoMofy output files are the `momofy_predictions.fna` containing the nucleotide sequences of every prediction, and the `momofy_predictions.gff` containing the mobilome annotation plus any other feature annotated by PROKKA or in the gff file provided by the user with the option `--user_genes`.
 The labels used in the Type column of the gff file corresponds to the following nomenclature according to the [Sequence Ontology resource](http://www.sequenceontology.org/browser/current_svn/term/SO:0000001):

 | Type in gff file  | Sequence ontology ID | Element description | Reporting tool |
 | ------------- | ------------- | ------------- | ------------- |